MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-host-networking.md

 > Applies to Azure Stack HCI, version 20H2

-This topic discusses the host networking considerations and requirements for Azure Stack HCI.
+This topic discusses the Hyper-V host networking considerations and requirements for Azure Stack HCI.

-## Host network designs
+## Host network considerations

-This section discusses the logical network design of Azure Stack HCI cluster nodes.
-For information on data center architectures and the interconnects between cluster nodes, please see [Plan physical networking for Azure Stack HCI] which discusses the concepts of North/South vs East/West traffic; switched vs switchless; and other physical networking topic.
+This section discusses the logical network design of Azure Stack HCI cluster server nodes.
+For information on data center architectures and the interconnects between cluster nodes, see [Plan physical networking for Azure Stack HCI], which discusses North-South vs East-West network traffic, switched vs switchless connections, and other physical networking topics.

-## Types of network traffic

 Network traffic can be classified by its intended purpose:

-- **Management traffic**: Traffic used by the administrator.
-This type of traffic is used for administration including connections to Active Directory, Remote Desktop, for Remote Administration (for example: PowerShell or Windows Admin Center), etc.
-- **Compute traffic**: Traffic originating from or destined for a virtual machine
+- **Compute traffic** - traffic originating from or destined for a virtual machine (VM)
-- **Storage traffic**: Traffic for Storage Spaces Direct using SMB
+- **Storage traffic** - traffic for Storage Spaces Direct (S2D) using Server Message Block (SMB)
+- **Management traffic** - traffic used by an administrator for cluster management using Active Directory, Remote Desktop, Windows Admin Center, and Windows PowerShell.

 ## Selecting a network adapter

-For Azure Stack HCI, Microsoft requires choosing a network adapter that has achieved the Windows Server SDDC Premium or Standard AQ (Additional Qualification).
+For Azure Stack HCI, we require choosing a network adapter that has achieved the Windows Server Software-Defined Data Center (SDDC) Premium or Standard AQ (Additional Qualification) certification.
 These adapters support the most advanced platform features and have undergone the most testing by our hardware partners.
-Typically, this level of scrutiny leads to a reduction in hardware and driver related quality issues.
+Typically, this level of scrutiny leads to a reduction in hardware and driver-related quality issues.

-You can identify an adapter that has the Premium AQ by reviewing the Windows Server Catalog entry for that adapter and the applicable operating system version.
-Below is an example of the notation for a Premium AQ.
+You can identify an adapter that has the Premium AQ certification by reviewing the [Windows Server Catalog](https://www.windowsservercatalog.com/) entry for that adapter and the applicable operating system version.
+Below is an example of the notation for a Premium AQ certification:

 :::image type="content" source="media/plan-networking/windows-certified.png" alt-text="Windows Certified" lightbox="media/plan-networking/windows-certified.png":::

-### Key Azure Stack HCI network adapter capabilities

-#### Remote Direct Memory Access (RDMA)

-**Applicable traffic types**: Host Storage or Guest Compute **Certifications required**: Standard (Host) or Premium (Guest) All adapters with the Standard or Premium certifications support RDMA (Remote Direct Memory Access).
-RDMA is the recommended deployment choice for Storage workloads in Azure Stack HCI and can optionally be enabled for storage workloads (SMB) into a Virtual Machine.

-RDMA enables high-throughput, low-latency networking while using minimal host CPU resources.
-These host CPU resources can then be used to run additional Virtual Machines or Containers.
+## Using RDMA

-RDMA is a direct memory access technology from the memory of one computer into that of another without involving either operating system.
-That is, RDMA is a network stack offload to the network adapter allowing the applicable network traffic to bypass the operating system for processing by the consuming application.
+Remote Direct Memory Access (RDMA) is a direct memory access technology from the memory of one computer into that of another without involving either operating system.
+That is, RDMA is a network stack offload to the network adapter allowing the network traffic to bypass the operating system for processing by the consuming application.
 In Azure Stack HCI, the consuming application is SMB.
 Teaming of RDMA adapters requires Switch Embedded Teaming (SET).

+**Applicable traffic types**: host storage or guest compute

+**Certifications required**: Standard (host) or Premium (guest)

+RDMA enables high-throughput, low-latency networking while using minimal host CPU resources.
+These host CPU resources can then be used to run additional VMs or containers.

+All adapters with Standard or Premium certification support RDMA.
+RDMA is the recommended deployment choice for storage workloads in Azure Stack HCI and can optionally be enabled for storage workloads using SMB in a VM.

+> [!NOTE]
+> Not all adapters from vendors support RDMA.
+Please verify RDMA support with your specific network card vendor.

+For more information on deploying RDMA, download the Word doc from the [SDN Github repo](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).

 Azure Stack HCI supports RDMA with either of the following two protocol implementations:

--	Internet Wide Area RDMA Protocol (iWARP)
+### Internet Wide Area RDMA Protocol (iWARP)

-    - Uses TCP
-    - Can be optionally enhanced with Data Center Bridging (PFC and ETS)
+iWARP uses Transmission Control Protocol (TCP).
+It can be optionally enhanced with Data Center Bridging (DCB) Priority-based Flow Control (PFC) and Enhanced Transmission Service (ETS).

+We recommend that you use iWARP if:

+- You have little or no network experience or are uncomfortable managing network switches
+- You do not control your ToR switches
+- You will not be managing the solution after deployment
+- You already have deployments using iWARP
+- You are unsure which option to choose

--	RDMA over Converged Ethernet (RoCE)
+### RDMA over Converged Ethernet (RoCE)

-    - Uses UDP
-    - Requires Data Center Bridging (PFC and ETS) to provide reliability
+RoCE uses User Datagram Protocol (UDP), and requires Data Center Bridging PFC and ETS to provide reliability.

+We recommend that you use RoCE if:

+- You already have deployments with RoCE in your data center
+- You are familiar with your physical network requirements

 > [!NOTE]
-> Infiniband is not supported with Azure Stack HCI
+> InfiniBand (IB) with RDMA is not supported with Azure Stack HCI.

 > [!IMPORTANT]
-> RDMA adapters can only interoperate with other RDMA adapters that implement the same RDMA protocol (iWARP or RoCE).
+> RDMA adapters only work with other RDMA adapters that implement the same RDMA protocol (iWARP or RoCE).

-The following table shows vendors (in alphabetical order) that offer Premium certified RDMA adapters by RDMA protocol type.
-Note, there are hardware vendors not included in this list that do support RDMA.
-Please use the Windows Server Catalog to verify RDMA support.
+The following table lists those vendors (in alphabetical order) that offer Premium certified RDMA adapters.
+Note that there are hardware vendors not included in this list that also support RDMA.
+See the [Windows Server Catalog](https://www.windowsservercatalog.com/) to verify RDMA support.

 |NIC Vendor|iWARP|RoCE|
 |----|----|----|